- Won an Oscar and two Writers Guild of America Awards for best original screenplay for Milk

 - Named one of “40 under 40” and the “50 Most Powerful LGBT People in America Today” by Out Magazine

-Dustin Lance Black is a screenwriter, filmmaker and social activist.
-He has won the Academy Award and two WGA Awards for Best Original Screenplay for Milk, the biopic of the late civil rights activist Harvey Milk starring Sean Penn.
-He is also a founding board member of the American Foundation for Equal Rights (AFER), which successfully led the federal cases for marriage equality in California and Virginia with lawyers David Boise and Ted Olson, putting an end to California’s discriminatory Proposition 8.
+Dustin Lance Black is an Academy Award® winning filmmaker, writer, and social activist.
+He won the Oscar and two WGA Awards for his screenplay MILK, the biopic of activist Harvey Milk starring Sean Penn, and in 2018 received the Valentine Davies Award from the Writers Guild of America for his body of work.
+Black was also a founding board member of the American Foundation for Equal Rights (AFER), which successfully led the federal cases for marriage equality in California and Virginia, putting an end to California’s discriminatory Proposition 8.

-In 2012 Black merged his creative and civil rights work with 8, a play based on the Federal Proposition 8 trial.
-8’s LA cast included George Clooney, Brad Pitt, Martin Sheen, Kevin Bacon and John C. Reilly.
-The play was broadcast live, has been staged in eight countries and all fifty states and continues to break viewership records online.
+In 2012, Black merged his creative and civil rights work with “8,” a play based on the Federal Proposition 8 trial.
+The play’s casts have included George Clooney, Brad Pitt, Morgan Freeman, Jane Lynch, Martin Sheen, and John Lithgow.
+“8” broke records when it was first broadcast live online from the Wilshire Ebel Theatre and has now been staged in eight countries and all fifty states with all proceeds benefiting LGBTQ+ equality efforts worldwide.

-An honors graduate of UCLA’s School of Film and Television, Black began his career as an art director and quickly transitioned to directing documentaries and commercials.
-Black’s documentaries On the Bus (2001) and My Life with Count Dracula (2003) debuted to acclaim and led to a successful stint producing and directing TLC and BBC’s hit program Faking It, which received notices for its unflinching sociological commentaries.
+An honors graduate of UCLA’s School of Film and Television, Black began his career as an art director before moving into directing documentaries and commercials.
+His documentaries ON THE BUS (2001) and MY LIFE WITH COUNT DRACULA (2003) led to producing and directing TLC and BBC’s hit program FAKING IT which received notices for its unflinching sociological commentaries.

 EU and Switzerland Consent Processing and Data Transfer